Bristol Backgammon Sponsored Awards

 Rankings Jump award

-And Marcus Wrinch is also providing a high quality bottle of bubbly as the Rankings Jump award, for the player whose Bristol Ranking score rises the most during the calendar year.
+Marcus Wrinch was also providing a high quality bottle of bubbly as the Rankings Jump award, for the player whose Bristol Ranking score rises the most during the calendar year.

 Christmas Tournament

 Steve Morris used to provide a bottle of bubbly to the year's winner of the Intermediates Trophy.
-More recently, he has switched his attention to our Christmas Tournament, where in 2011 he provided four winners with different kinds of bubbly.
+More recently, he has switched his attention to our Christmas Tournament where, from 2011 he has provided four winners with different kinds of bubbly.

 To find out about these awards, click on any of the links above.